Checheng Fu'an Temple

 The Checheng Fu'an Temple (車城福安宮 (车城福安宫, Chēchéng Fú'ān Gōng)) is a temple in Checheng Township, Pingtung County, Taiwan.

 History

 The temple was originally built as the Jinsheng Pavilion in 1662 to worship Tudigong during the Qing Dynasty under Kangxi Emperor to accommodate migrant people from Quanzhou in Checheng.
 It was later renamed as Fu'an Shrine after funds were raised and the pavilion was renovated during the Jiaqing Emperor.
 In 1953, it was officially renamed as Checheng Fu'an Temple.

 Architecture

-The temple was built with Northern China royal temple style.
+The temple was built with Northern China royal temple style, and consists of three floors to allow for various forms of traditional veneration.
 It is the largest temple in Taiwan that is dedicated to Tudigong.
+The temple's vicinity hosts large furnaces for offerings, such as Joss paper.